danoff/banathy-report/notes.md

  One room school house -> Industrial model of education -> ...
 ```

-\"Many solutions that are initially thought of as unworkable under
+"Many solutions that are initially thought of as unworkable under
 current constraints, are in fact workable... much better results are
-achieved by initially thinking in the ideal.\"
+achieved by initially thinking in the ideal."

 <https://link.springer.com/article/10.1007/BF02905306>
 <https://www.researchgate.net/publication/225459686_The_Search_for_Meaningful_Reform_A_Third-Wave_Educational_System_38/link/02e7e5380ab6b103b4000000/download>